EvAvKein/Distillogue/README.md

 ---

-## Background
+## Motives

-My motives for working on this project are:
+### My motives with this project ARE:

-* Developing and refining this brainchild into a highly customizable tool (with common-use presets); built to enable, guide, and nurture productive conversations.
+* Developing and refining this brainchild into a highly customizable tool (with general-purpose & custom presets); built to enable, guide, and nurture productive conversations

-* Familiarizing myself with my tech stack of choice and being able to display that familiarity when applying for my first junior job.
+* Familiarizing myself with my tech stack of choice and being able to display that familiarity (e.g when applying for my first dev job)

-  Current stack:
-    * Vue.js + TypeScript
-    * Node.js + TypeScript + Express.js
-    * MongoDB

-  Planned changes (ranked by priority & certainty):
-    1. MongoDB -> PostgreSQL (TBD whether mostly or entirely)
-    2. Dockerizing
+### My motives with this project ARE NOT:

+* Creating a new social media platform
+...There's more than enough of those already, managing their social aspects and PR is a headache, etc. *If* this project takes off, I'd want it to be an invite-based social tool (e.g Zoom, Trello), or at most be social-media-adjacent (e.g Curious Cat, Linktree, etc).
+I want it to be topic-centric rather than user-centric

+* Advertising an idea to be bought or to attract investors
+I want to make this thing to express my skills/ideals, and it would be neat if it ends up being useful to other people too.
+Work on this is finite, and I want to see it through without a bottomless profit motive spoiling it like it did many other things

 ---

-## Dependencies
+## Tech Stack & Dependencies

+### Stack
+  * Frontend: Vue.js + TypeScript
+  * Server: Node.js + Express.js + TypeScript
+  * Database: MongoDB

+### Dependencies

 * Node.js
 * MongoDB [(Instructions for enabling "start" command on Windows 10)](https://stackoverflow.com/a/41507803)